-Only sources with a threshold quantity of a regulated substance (see 40 CFR 68.130 in Appendix A) in a "process" need to comply with part 68.
+Only sources with a threshold quantity of a "listed" or "regulated" substance (see Appendix A) in a "process" need to comply with part 68.
 "Process" is defined by the rule in § 68.3 and does not necessarily correspond with an engineering concept of process.
 The requirements apply only to covered processes.
-See Chapter 1 for more information on how to define your processes and determine if they are subject to the rule.
+See Chapter 1 for more information on how to determine whether you have one or more "processes" subject to the rule.